slowernews/wisdom-tldr/README.md

 > *'In some complex and mature markets if you start too small you will never be able to compete with existent players. «Starting up in a garage» works mostly on new and undeveloped markets.'*

+> *'Scratch your own itch.'*

+> *'Money is energy.'*

+> *'Startup fortune cookie: That company that seems so interested in buying you won't.'*

+Successful Entrepreneurs are good risk managers.

 > *'Entrepreneurs prepare for bad.
 They budget pessimistically using the worst case scenario.'*

 > *'Be cautious.
 Entrepreneurs normally take a big risk and offset it with cautious moves (e.g. day job).
 Entrepreneurs are more risk averse than general population.'*

-> *'Scratch your own itch.'*

-> *'Money is energy.'*

-> *'Startup fortune cookie: That company that seems so interested in buying you won't.'*